yechyang/FED_Assignment_2/README.md

 - Customers benefit from earning points from the final purchase, can be used to redeem vouchers for next purchase
 #### Contact details, location and operating hours
 - Clear presentation of contact details, location, and operating hours adds convenience for users seeking to connect with or visit the store.

+## Contribution
+- YeChyang: Implemented APIs for the Points system, cart function, Product, Product filter, feedback, Total price and cartItems, point display.
+Implemented the lottie animation for product and payment page.
+Implemented the hangman, minigame and snake game.

+- Louis: Implemented the APIs for login, register.
+Implemented the lottie animation for majority of the page.
+Implemented the memory game.

 ## Functions and Feature
 ### Existing Features